-I then drove back over to the back of the shed following a gravel track, Humph and his ship were still waiting and the sight of which silenced Anne, though the girls were excited as Humph looked just like their favourite TV character in his tartan suit and straw boater.
+I drove over behind the shed following a gravel track, Humph and his ship were still waiting, the sight of which silenced Anne, the girls were excited as Humph looked just like their favourite TV character in his tartan suit and straw boater.

 'Welcome, I am pleased to meet you.
-Please drive your car aboard as I have to leave shortly.
+Please drive your car aboard; I have to leave shortly.
 I can take you anywhere you like,' Humph invited,